 Powerful insecurities take over; the fear of being alone exceeds self-respect, and we sacrifice welfare, lose the self, suffer abuse, and eventually drown in depression.
 Neither being single nor being in a relationship can be enjoyed when the need for a partner trumps the need for intimacy.

 Fear and love are not friendly traveling companions.
-Out of fear manipulation thrives, welcoming damaging connections instead of fleeing from them.
-Relationships enhance our beauty or expose a more shadowy side.
-Without mindful awareness, behaviors easily shift from love to the sinister influence of fear.
-We feel both emotions in close relationships.
+Out of fear manipulation thrives, welcoming damaging connections; when we should flee.
+Relationships have power to enhance our beauty or expose a more shadowy side.
+Without mindful awareness, behaviors easily shift from love to sinister manipulations.
+No relationship is completely free of fear.
+Relationships grow from significant investments of time and energy; to lose one is costly to emotions and well-being.
+We feel both emotions in important relationships.
 Our work is to refine love, recognize fear and courageously set and enforce personal boundaries.
-Together these practices protect against hurtful relationships, strengthen healthy connections, and build life giving self-confidence.
+Refining love and managing fear protects the devastation of a long hurtful relationships (because we flee instead of cling), strengthens our healthy connections, and builds life-giving self-confidence.